 - It's not the cheapest.
 Though spiral binding is relatively inexpensive, perfect binding can still be less expensive binding techniques.
 Perfect binding, however, does not contain most of the "pros" mentioned above.

 - It is prone to damage due to flimsy covers.
 Due to flimsier covers and completely exposed page edges, spiral-bound books can become more easily damaged in backpacks and during commutes.
-Though this can be remedied by using a harder front-and-back cover, unlike perfect-bound documents or manuals, the internal edge of pages are still largely exposured.
+Though this can be remedied by using a harder front-and-back cover, unlike perfect-bound documents or manuals, the internal edge of pages is still largely exposed.

 - It can come unraveled.
 The spiral binding typically does a great job of remaining within the punched holes in the paper by closed bent ends in the material.
 If the bent ends become unsecured, however, this can cause the spiral piece to come unraveled and in need of attention.